claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Predictive Scaling**: analyze historical load, generate a forecast and scale based on that forecast
 - **Dynamic Scaling**: when a metric changes so does the capacity.
 ## Storage Gateway
 **AWS Storage Gateway**: is a hybrid storage service that allows your on-premises applications to seamlessly use Amazon S3 (Bridge between on-premise data and cloud data in s3).
-Use example: backups to the cloud, using on-premises file shares backed by cloud storage, and providing low-latency access to data in AWS for on-premises applications.
+Use example: backups to the cloud, **using on-premises file shares backed by cloud storage**, and providing low-latency access to data in AWS for on-premises applications.

+**N.B: Only one that support local caching**
 ### Types of Storage

 #### S3 File Gateway